Using an employer of record in Australia

 - Appoint directors and a registered office

-- Register the company with ASIC
+- Register the company with the local financial regulator

 - Set up business banking and insurance